socram8888/orca.pet/userscripts/index.md

 All these scripts are made for [FurAffinity](https://www.furaffinity.net), a furry artwork website.

-Beware all these scripts are **broken as of 2020/04/05** - I haven't got around updating them after the website theme change.

 ### Easier navigation

+**Broken as of 2020/04/05** - Not yet adapted to new website layout.

 {: style="text-align: center;"}
 [⬇️ CLICK HERE TO INSTALL ⬇️](fa-easy-nav.user.js)